(A comprehensive guide for GEO/AEO professionals who need practical, actionable insights beyond theory.)

 TL;DR

-Today’s leading generative answer engines employ three distinct crawler classes—bulk-training crawlers, evergreen search crawlers, and user-triggered fetchers—all respecting standard robots.txt
+Today’s leading generative answer engines employ three distinct crawler classes—bulk-training crawlers, evergreen search crawlers, and user-triggered fetchers—all respecting standard robots.txt.
+The data retrieved is processed similarly to a Retrieval-Augmented Generation (RAG) pipeline:

 crawl → clean → chunk → embed → rank → generate.